 The best thing you can do is spread the word on the risk of ANS.
 If the boat owner/operator is present and willing, ask that they clean the boat and trailer.
-If the owner/operator is not cooperative call the RAP line.
+If the owner/operator is not cooperative, call the RAP line at 701-328-9921.